SineadMorris/ushr/README.md

 *V*(*t*)  =  *A* exp(−*δ* *t*)  + *B* exp(−*γ* *t*),

-where *δ* and *γ* are the death rates of short and long-lived infected target cells, respectively (Perelson et al. 1997, Wu and Ding (1999), Shet, Nagaraja, and Dixit (2016), Perelson et al. (1996), Nowak and May (2000)). <!--The parameters $A$ and $B$ are composite constants without direct interpretation; however, $A + B$ represents the initial VL (i.e. $V(t = 0)$), and $A/(A+B)$ can be understood as the proportion of infected cells at ART initiation that are short-lived.--> This equation is referred to as the biphasic model.
-According to this, viral load initially decays rapidly, reflecting the loss of short-lived infected cells (at rate *δ*), and then enters a second, slower decline phase reflecting the loss of longer-lived infected cells (at rate *γ*).
+where *δ* and *γ* are the death rates of short and long-lived infected target cells, respectively (Perelson et al. 1997, Wu and Ding (1999), Shet, Nagaraja, and Dixit (2016), Perelson et al. (1996), Nowak and May (2000)). <!--The parameters $A$ and $B$ are composite constants without direct interpretation; however, $A + B$ represents the initial VL (i.e. $V(t = 0)$), and $A/(A+B)$ can be understood as the proportion of infected cells at ART initiation that are short-lived.--> This equation is referred to as the biphasic model: viral load initially decays rapidly, reflecting the loss of short-lived infected cells (at rate *δ*), and then enters a second, slower decline phase reflecting the loss of longer-lived infected cells (at rate *γ*).
 For patient data exhibiting only one decline phase (for example, due to sparse or delayed VL measurements), one can use a single phase version of the biphasic model given by

 $$V(t) = \\hat{B}\\exp(- \\hat{\\gamma}~ t),$$